Campylobacter infection

 Most people infected with Campylobacter have stomach ache, diarrhoea, and a fever.
 Vomiting is uncommon.

-It can take between one and 11 days after swallowing the bacteria before the illness develops, but it most commonly develops in two to five days.
+After swallowing the bacteria, it can take between 1 and 11 days for the illness to develop.
+However, it most commonly develops in 2 to 5 days.

 How is the infection treated?